extratype/mirror_msys2/README.md

 Server = file:///e/Software/Develop/msys2/mingw/clang64/
 ```

 Each line corresponds to one of the `mirrorlist.*` file.
 Replace each whitespace in a path by `%20`.
-Network location can be used as well: `file:////localhost/...`.
+Network locations can be used as well: `file:////localhost/...`.